Ring0s4u2Proxy/Techniques-for-gaining-an-initial-foothold-within-a-network./README.md

    Triggers:

-   -This is the file that the user will interact with after extracting the container.
+   -A trigger is the file that the user will interact with after extracting the container.
 Typically, you want this file to be as easy to activate as possible!

    -Batch is a text-based file format used for scripting in Windows.
 The default windows command line interperter, cmd.exe, executes the command lines within the batch file.
 A batch files may have the .bat, .cmd, or .bmt file type.
 Typically when a batch file is executed it will print on screen the commands as if they were being typed out.
 This can be disabled with @echo off, at the top of the batch file.
 A trick with batch to change its behavior depending on whether the file was double-clicked or executed in command-line.